Core Examples

 Collection Operations

-Pipeline operators for map, reduce, find, and aggregate patterns.
+Pipeline operators for fan, fold, seq, filter, and aggregate patterns.

 # Define closure first, then use it